leggedrobotics/se2_navigation/se2_planning/README.md

 ## Conventions

 ### Collision checking
-Collision footprint is shown in an image below.
-At the moment only rectangular footprint is supported.
+Rectangular collision footprint is shown in an image below.
+We allow for arbitrary polygons to be used as a collision footprint, as long as the vertices are ordered counter-clockwise.
+Rectangular fooprints can be created using conveniece functions provided.
 The footprint is defined by four points:

 * Right Hind (RH)
 * Right Front (RF)
 * Left Front (LF)